Canadian Gambling Laws

 There are rules that surround gambling at online casinos in Canada.
 As such, paid advertising on social media for gambling sites is generally prohibited.
 Let’s take a look at Facebook, Instagram and Twitter’s policies for paid promotion of these gambling sites.

 How Online Gambling Laws May Affect You

 If you regularly play at an online casino in Canada, unless you are playing at BCLC Play Now, you’re on an overseas gambling site.
-You’re concerns are likely about whether or not the offshore site is legal in it’s own country and regulated by a governing body.
+Your concerns are likely about whether the offshore site is legal in its own country and regulated by a governing body.

 At present, Canadians playing at online casinos don’t have anything to worry about, as there is no legislation that makes gambling online illegal.
 Importantly, no one to date has been arrested or fined in any way for gambling through an online casino which is legally licensed in its own country.
 This does seem to suggest that Canadians have nothing to fear in this regard, and it is simply an oversight in the gambling laws that have not been updated for modern times.

 Kahnawake Gaming Commission